LoginRadius/engineering-portal/content/blog/speed-up-python-code/index.md

 # A Few Ways to Speed Up Your Python Code

-Python is one of the most popular languages all over the world.
+Python is one of the most popular programming languages all over the world.
 Nowadays it is being used in competitive programming also because of its simple syntax and rich libraries.
-Most of us probably started coding with python.
+Most of us probably started programming with python.
 At first, everything goes simple and easy.
 But while solving a hard algorithmic problem, most of us suffer from `Time Limit  Exceeded`.
 However, it is not a problem of python; it is the programmer's problem.
-I am not saying that language is not slow, but if a programmer writes an efficient programme, it will get `Accepted` for sure.
+I am not saying that python is not slow, but if a programmer writes an efficient programme, it will get `Accepted` for sure.
 Here are some tips to speed up your python programme.

 ## Use proper data structure